cash2one/pyStresser/README.md

 # pyStresser
-A network stresser written in Python using Django and JSON storage.
+A network stresser written in Python using Flask and JSON storage.